Gluten Free Flour

 I actually used to use more of a variety and try out different types of gluten free flour like quinoa, sorghum, millet, teff, almond, coconut flours etc. I have pretty much completely switched to two flour mixes that work so well many don’t usually realize what I have made is gluten free.

 I found these on a blog called glutenfreeonashoestring.
 The author has several flour mixes, but I have found that I mainly prefer 2 of them.
 Mock Better Batter and Mock Cup4Cup.
+I have made some modifications to these as required.
+I have added one, it is the same as the All Purpose Mix only it has no potato starch/flour.

 Several notes about these mixes.
 They are measured by weight.
 The recipe makes 10 cups of flour.
 You can use these as a 1:1 substitute in regular recipes.